-Stephane Tuffrey in his book, Data Mining and Statistics for Decision Making, says data mining is the application of the methods of statistics, data analysis, and machine learning to the exploration and analysis of large data sets, with the aim of extracting new and useful information that will benefit the owner of these data.
+With data mining, an individual applies various methods of statistics, data analysis, and machine learning to explore and analyze large data sets, to extract new and useful information that will benefit the owner of these data.

 What is Statistics?